beckn/Unified-Energy-Interface/docs/example-implementations/ev-charging-and-battery-swapping.md

 4. User can select the charger type he wants to use such as A.C. or D.C. and Connector types like CCS2 etc.,
 5. User can select quantity of energy required in units of kwh.

+- no of units
+- location
+- time slot

 #### Step 4: Provider sends quoted price

 The provider will receive the order based on the user requirements.